Project-Muteki/Peanut-GB/README.md

 ButtonHoldCompensationNum = 1
 ButtonHoldCompensationDenom = 1

+; Defines the behavior of the input poller when multiple keys were held-down.
+;
+; Currently 2 modes are supported:
+; - Mode 0: Direct Input Simulation (DIS).
+This is a mode that detects whether ;   a key was being held down through rapid key-down events that gets emitted ;   by the OS event producer when the user holds down a key.
+Maximum of 2 key ;   presses can be detected on boards that populate both key_code0 and ;   key_code1 correctly.
+This is the default behavior.
+; - Mode 1: Use KEY_UP events.
+This treats a KEY event as a key-down and a ;   KEY_UP event as a key-up.
+Works on mainly the S3C-based boards that have ;   an external keyboard module (like laptop keyboards).
+; - Mode 2: Reserved for HP Prime keypad protocol.
+Do not use.
+MultiPressMode = 0

 [Debug]
 ; Show the average number of milliseconds spent on delaying the main loop after ; each frame.
 Updated every 32 frames.